eliranwong/toolmate/README.md

 # Approach to Run Function Calling Equivalent Features Offline with Common Hardwares

+Currently, LetMeDoIt AI core features heavily reply on the strength of OpenAI function calling features, which offer abilities:

+- to organize structured data from unstructured query
+- to accept multiple functions in a single guery
+- to automatically choose an appropriate functions from numerouse available functions specified, by using the "auto" option.

 Challenges in Using Function Calling Features Without an OpenAI API Key:

 - Many popular open-source AI models lack support for function calling capabilities.